-- 8.5 The majority of these policy not site allocations but have criteria to support development.
-They would all require a further planning application. - 8.6 The 2 site allocations: Land at the Lanes and Land at the Linnings have also been assessed.
-It should be borne in mind that site allocations do not grant planning permission and all site allocations will be subject to a more detailed assessment at planning application stage. - 8.7 The most significant issue is regarding water quality and these is the forms the majority of the assessment of these policies. - 8.8 At this stage the appropriate mitigation measures can also be considered against each of the policies.
+- 8.5 Of the above policies, only Policy SUT2 has been subject to a modification following the Reg14 consultation.
+The reassessment of this policy can be seen in appendix 4. - 8.6 The majority of the assessed policies are not site allocations but have criteria to support development.
+They would all require a further planning application. - 8.7 The 2 site allocations: Land at the Lanes and Land at the Linnings have also been assessed.
+It should be borne in mind that site allocations do not grant planning permission and all site allocations will be subject to a more detailed assessment at planning application stage. - 8.8 The most significant issue is regarding water quality and these is the forms the majority of the assessment of these policies. - 8.9 At this stage the appropriate mitigation measures can also be considered against each of the policies.
 The table with appendix 3 indicates where this has been the case.
-Herefordshire Council are investigate a wide range of mitigation measures and working with partners to resolve the current water quality issues within the Lugg catchment and are minded to the water quality within the Upper and Lower Wye catchment areas. - 8.9 The revised NDP does contain a specific policy requiring all developments to be nutrient neutral. - 8.10 The mitigation measures referenced within the document could be expanded and refined prior to any planning permissions in association with the policies of this development plan are approved.
+Herefordshire Council are investigate a wide range of mitigation measures and working with partners to resolve the current water quality issues within the Lugg catchment and are minded to the water quality within the Upper and Lower Wye catchment areas. - 8.10 The revised NDP does contain a specific policy requiring all developments to be nutrient neutral. - 8.11 The mitigation measures referenced within the document could be expanded and refined prior to any planning permissions in association with the policies of this development plan are approved. - 8.12 The results of this Appropriate Assessment indicate that there will not be a significant effect on the integrity of the River Wye (including River Lugg) SAC when the mitigation and avoidance measures have been taken into account. - 8.13 The national nutrient neutrality and migration announced within the Ministerial Statement dated 20 July 2022 also demonstrate evidence that mitigation will be in place during the plan period of 2031.

-- 8.11 The results of this Appropriate Assessment indicate that there will not be a significant effect on the integrity of the River Wye (including River Lugg) SAC when the mitigation and avoidance measures have been taken into account. - 8.12 Therefore it is concluded that there will not be any likely significant effects on the integrity of the River Wye (including River Lugg) SAC.
+8.14 Therefore it is concluded that there will not be any likely significant effects on the integrity of the River Wye (including River Lugg) SAC.